Ergodic and foliated kernel-differentiation method for linear responses of random systems: Deriving the kernel-differentiation linear response formula

-For example, when $f$ is bijective then we can well-define $\tf$.
-Hence, this new notation is more restrictive than what we used in other parts of this section, but it lets us see more clearly what happens during the perturbation.
+For example, when $f$ is bijective, then we can well-define $\tf$.
+Hence, this new notation is more restrictive than what we used in other parts of this section, but it allows us to see more clearly what happens during the perturbation.